 The Criteria to Set Aside Default Judgment

-Cook v DA Manufacturing Co P/L and Anor QCA 52 (Cook v DA) sets out the criteria that the Court will consider when a defendant is making an application to set aside summary judgment, including whether:
+Cook v DA Manufacturing Co P/L and Anor QCA 52 (Cook v DA) sets out the criteria that the Court will consider when a defendant is applying to set aside the judgment, including whether:

 - there is a satisfactory explanation for the failure to appear;

 - there has been no unreasonable delay in bringing the application; and